Key Takeaways

 Single-tenant architectures can lead to data silos, where each customer’s data is isolated.
 This can make it harder to gain insights from the data and implement cross-client features.

 What is multi-tenant architecture?
-It is a cloud environment where multiple customers share software instances and the supporting infrastructure.
+Multi tenancy implies a cloud environment where multiple customers share software instances and the supporting infrastructure.

 What is multi-tenant database?
+While tenants use the same software and database, their data is logically isolated, ensuring privacy and preventing unauthorized access across accounts.
 SaaS providers actually use different strategies to isolate tenants:

 - Shared database.
 Tenants share resources and storage with a single database divided into identifier columns (one for each client).